IMPORTANT SAFETY INFORMATION

 - Cytokine Release Syndrome (CRS) and infusion reactions.
 Symptoms of CRS and infusion reactions may include: fever, tiredness or weakness, dizziness, headache, low blood pressure, nausea, vomiting, chills, face swelling, wheezing or trouble breathing, and skin rash

 - Neurologic problems.
-Symptoms of neurologic problems may include: seizures, difficulty in speaking or slurred speech, loss of consciousness, trouble sleeping, confusion and disorientation, loss of balance, and headache.
+Symptoms of neurologic problems may include: seizures, difficult in speaking or slurred speech,loss of consciousness, trouble sleeping, confusion and disorientation, loss of balance, headache and difficulty with facial movements, hearing, vision, or swallowing.

 - Your health care provider will check for these problems during treatment with BLINCYTO®.
 Your health care provider may temporarily or completely stop your treatment with BLINCYTO® if you have severe side effects.